fbpx

 Day 1 - Lima

-La Bienvenida!
+Bienvenidos!
 Welcome to Lima, the capital of Peru.
 Your adventure begins at around 2 pm with a welcome meeting.
 Then, your trip leader will take you on a walking tour of the Miraflores district, including Central Park (Parque Kennedy), the LarcoMar entertainment complex and Parque del Amor (Love Park) for great views over the coast of Lima.
 Along the way, maybe treat yourself to some Limenian desserts like mazamorra morada, rice pudding or rice zambito.
 Tonight, you’re free to explore or hit the city’s nightlife with your new fellow travellers.
 Maybe head to the famed Tanta restaurant in downtown Lima – home to the most famous chef in Peru Gaston Acurio.

 Day 2-3 - Puerto Maldonado (Amazon Jungle lodge)

 This morning, you’ll fly to Puerto Maldonado in the Amazon Jungle, where you'll be staying for two nights.
 When you arrive, the lodge staff will take you to their office in town.
 Here, you can leave most of your luggage in safe storage and continue travelling with a small pack of essentials.
 You’ll take a motorised canoe upriver to your jungle lodge right in the middle of the jungle, in the Madre de Dios area – this is a real pinch-me moment!
 The next two days are packed with activities.
-Your full day in the jungle includes a half-day trek – this can get muddy and tiring, but what better way to explore the Amazon than on foot?
-There will be regular stops on the way and you'll encounter magnificent fauna and flora in their natural habitat.
+Your full day in the jungle includes a half-day trek – this can get muddy and tiring, but what better way to explore the Amazon than on foot.
+There will be regular stops on the way and you'll encounter diverse flora and fauna in their natural habitat.
 You might even spot macaws, monkeys, peccaries, jabirus and otters, not to mention thousands of butterflies.
 The guides will also teach you about the medicinal properties and practical uses of the local plants.
 For your night-time excursion, you’ll venture out in the dark in search of caimans on the Tambopata River.
-The naturalist guide will use a spotlight in order to locate them on the banks of the river, so you can observe them from a respectable distance.
-Travelling in the dark, on the river in the jungle can be a bit spooky, but this atmosphere just adds to the fun!
+The naturalist guide will use a spotlight to locate them on the banks of the river, so you can observe them from a respectable distance.
+Travelling in the dark, on the river in the jungle can be a bit spooky, but this atmosphere just adds to the fun.

 Day 4 - Cusco

 Say goodbye to the jungle and fly to Cusco, where you’ll spend the day acclimatising to the high altitude.
 After dropping off your luggage and having some lunch, your leader will take you on a walk around downtown Cusco.
 You’ll visit the facade of Qoricancha temple, the local San Pedro market, the main square, the Twelve Angled Stone, Regocijo Square and San Blas Square.
-Maybe try some delicious donas along the way.
+Maybe try some donas along the way.
 This afternoon is free to explore.
 Maybe head to the Cusco cathedral or discover the history of Saqsaywaman.
 As you’re acclimatising today, it’s recommended that you keep strenuous activity to a minimum.

 Day 5 - Sacred Valley / Ollantaytambo